buildingidgr/dialplan/DEVELOPER_GUIDE.md

 When `submitOnHash: true`:
 - Routee **will NOT POST** to webhook until "#" is pressed
-- If "#" is never pressed, Routee waits through entire PAUSE duration
+- If "#" is never pressed, Routee waits through entire dialplan (COLLECT → PAUSE → fallback PLAY)
-- After PAUSE completes, Routee posts `collectedTones: ""` (empty)
+- **When the call ends** (after fallback PLAY completes), Routee posts `collectedTones: ""` (empty)
+- This empty POST arrives **after** the call has already ended, so your webhook response is ignored
-- From your webhook's perspective, this looks like "no input"
+- From your logs, this looks like "no input", but the user may have pressed "1" (you can't tell)

 **Possible Causes**:
 1. **User not pressing hash key** (MOST COMMON - 90% of cases)